 Short Definition:

 An interim climate data record is a seamless extension in time of a climate data record, in the processing of which a stated level of inconsistency is present as necessary to meet the required timeliness.

+Definition:

+An Interim Climate Data Record (ICDR) regularly extends in time a Fundamental or Thematic Climate Data Record using a system having optimum consistency with and lower latency than the system used to generate the FCDR or TCDR.

 Explanation and further guidance: